curl/curl-www/logo/README.md

 This is the official curl logo.
 Made by Soft Dreams (Adrian Burcea) and donated to the curl project on May 26 2016.

-Applied minor fixes and tweaks on January 6, 2026 (by @vsz).
+Applied minor fixes and tweaks on January 6, 2026 (by vsz).

 [![curl logo](curl-logo.svg)]()